 Senior Director, Media Relations

-Before rejoining USA Baseball, Young worked within the Falls Church City Public Schools district in Falls Church, Va.
-During his time there, he coached baseball and volleyball for George Mason High School, and helped lead the baseball program to the Virginia High School League (VHSL) Region 2A East semifinals, and the volleyball program to its first-ever conference championship in 2015.
+Before rejoining USA Baseball, Young worked for the Falls Church City Public Schools district in Falls Church, Virginia.
+He coached baseball and volleyball for George Mason High School, where he helped lead the baseball program to the Virginia High School League (VHSL) Region 2A East semifinals and the volleyball program to its first-ever conference championship in 2015.

 Young graduated with a bachelor's degree in Communication Studies with a concentration in Organizational and Interpersonal Communications from the University of North Carolina at Chapel Hill in 2008.
 During his undergraduate career, he worked within the Office of Athletic Communications, serving as a student assistant for women's tennis and wrestling, as well as working closely with the baseball, field hockey and soccer teams.